-Don't underestimate your suppliers and choose them wisely.
+Don't underestimate your suppliers and choose them wisely, especially in your business formation stage.
 These should be strategic partnerships that last for years.

 Who will my clients be?
 What are their needs and expectations?
 What is the size of the company?
 How strong is their workforce?

 Sure, you will have more questions to ask yourself at this point.
-They key is to know your clients as well as possible.
+The key is to know your clients as well as possible.